 - Faculty Overload Pay Policy − Reference is made to section 6.2.1 (Faculty Work Load) of the College Policies and Procedures Manual.
 If, per those policies, a faculty member is in an overload situation, he/she is to be paid for the overload incurred or given reduced responsibilities.
 If the faculty member is to be paid, he/she will be compensated for the overload hours at the adjunct faculty rate.
 This compensation should be included in their normal pay check.

 - Summer Employment for Faculty − Summer employment for nine month faculty is not guaranteed.
 Provided that adequate enrollment exists, full time faculty will be given the opportunity to teach summer courses.
 If adequate full time nine month faculty is not available to meet the summer demand, adjunct faculty will be used to meet the summer need.
 In all cases, the rate of pay for summer employment of faculty will be based on the adjunct faculty rate.

-- Recognition of Advanced Degrees − The College encourages its employees to improve their education by pursuing and achieving advanced degrees.
+(No increase shall be given for the attainment of the next higher degree to employees hired with a written understanding that completion of such a degree is a condition for continued employment.)
+The College encourages its employees to improve their education by pursuing and achieving advanced degrees.
 Full-time faculty members who earn a higher academic degree shall receive a monthly salary increase equal to the chart shown below, or the amount necessary to bring the faculty member up to the minimum of the new degree level, whichever is greater, as long as the following conditions are met: